Killing of Hind Rajab: Investigation

 According to an initial investigation from the Euro-Mediterranean Human Rights Monitor, Rajab and her relatives were killed by the Israeli army in a "planned execution"; using a US-made missile, the IDF also killed the Red Crescent paramedics sent to rescue the young girl.
 Shell fragments of an American-made M830A1 projectile were found at the site of the bombed Red Crescent ambulance that was looking for Rajab and her family.
 A spokesperson for the U.S. government said that it would wait for Israel to conclude its investigation of the incident.

 An IDF spokesperson stated there were no IDF troops near the vehicle or within firing range and that, due to the lack of troops, ambulance coordination was unnecessary to rescue Rajab.
 In response to the IDF statements, Al Jazeera stated, "Israel has a history of swiftly clearing its troops of any wrongdoing in cases of abuse against Palestinians."
 An Al Jazeera investigation further found that three Israeli tanks were in the vicinity of Rajab's family vehicle at the time of the attack.

-The investigation was reportedly handed over to the General Staff Fact Finding Assessment Mechanism, described as an independent military body that investigates unusual incidents.
-The United States has also raised calls for Rajab's death to be investigated in a timely manner, stating they were "devastated" about Rajab's death.
+The investigation was handed over to the General Staff Fact-Finding Assessment Mechanism, described as "an independent military body responsible for investigating unusual incidents amid the war".
+The United States raised calls for Rajab's death to be investigated in a timely manner, stating that they were "devastated" about Rajab's death.
 PRCS told The Intercept that the Israeli military never contacted it regarding the killing of Rajab and the attack on its ambulances, refuting the State Department's remarks that PRCS and the United Nations had rebuffed Israeli efforts to investigate the incident.